sowkalidou/csdc/README.md

 which will download all necessary dependencies.
 Most common commands are accessible from the Makefile.
 To list the available commands, run `make`.

+In particular:

-For faster Haskell development, there are many `ghcid-*` targerts in the Makefile.
+  - For faster Haskell development, there are many `ghcid-*` targerts.

+  - For Elm development, there is `make gui-build`.

 ## Running the server

-First, make sure the GUI is build with:
+First, make sure the GUI is built with:

 ```
 make gui-build